Wilfs' e-sports venture starts a team playing Rocket League, the cars-playing-soccer game

-The e-sports venture of the Wilf family, owners of the Minnesota Vikings, is expanding into family-friendly territory.
+The e-sports venture of the Wilf family, owners of the Vikings, is expanding into family-friendly territory.

-Wise Ventures E-sports launched its first team last fall, called the Minnesota Røkkr, playing Call of Duty, a shooter game that is one of the most popular in the world.
-With the Rocket League team, the Eagan-based company gets a chance to reach a broader audience and appeal to marketers who may be averse to sponsoring an game oriented around violence.
+Wise Ventures Esports launched its first team last fall, called the Minnesota Røkkr, playing Call of Duty, a shooter game that is one of the most popular in the world.
+With the Rocket League team, the Eagan-based company gets a chance to reach a broader audience and appeal to marketers who may be averse to sponsoring a game oriented around violence.

 He said the company had been considering expanding into other video sports besides Call of Duty in 2020, but it had not made any decisions when an opportunity to form a Rocket League team emerged less than two months ago.